cmacus/Breast-Cancer-Detection-using-Deep-Learning/README.md

+# Detection of foci of breast cancer from histology images

 **Context**:

 Invasive Ductal Carcinoma (IDC) is the most common subtype of all breast cancers.
 To assign an aggressiveness grade to a whole mount sample, pathologists typically focus on the regions which contain the IDC.
 As a result, one of the common pre-processing steps for automatic aggressiveness grading is to delineate the exact regions of IDC inside of a whole mount slide.